mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

+ - pool phase clocks, to make anharmonic voices run more smoothly.

+ - get rid of the `name:` property in the patch files and use the file name minus .yaml instead.
+    - warn of duplicates
+    - make normalize ' ' and '_' to '-'

- - if output component is followed by a number, use it to scale output.
+ - if a number follows the output component name, use it to scale output.

  - pitch bend

  - try out the Nyquist multiplier for velocity in WaveGen.velocityMultiplier

  - the dot notation might help also with input levels for the OpAmp.
 If we can label the inputs, then we can give them base/amt settings.

  - LFO pitch mod (i.e. FM)